A hybrid framework for estimating nonlinear functions of quantum states

-with $M=M'$ for simplicity. \end{prop} The proof of the variance in Eq.~\eqref{3mEstVar} utilizes Eq.~\eqref{eq:Var} in Theorem \ref{Th:swapshadow} and the shadow norm of Pauli measurements \cite{huang2020predicting}.
-Note that the result of Eq.~\eqref{3mEstVar} using the hybrid framework here is almost the same as that of $P_2$ by the original shadow estimation (Ref.~\cite{elben2020mixedstate}: Lemma 2).
-This indicates that the hybrid framework reduces the statistical error from a 3-degree problem to a 2-degree, with coherent access to the limited quantum hardware.
+The result of Eq.~\eqref{3mEstVar} is almost the same as that of $P_2$ using the original shadow estimation (Eq.~(D16) in Ref.~\cite{elben2020mixedstate}).
+This indicates that the hybrid framework reduces the statistical error from a 3-degree problem to a 2-degree one, with coherent access to a limited ($t=2$) quantum hardware.

-Alternatively, one can adopt another postprocessing protocol \cite{Elben2019toolbox} using the same measurement data collected in Algorithm \ref{algo:tShadow} to estimate $P_3$.
-This protocol with Pauli measurements mainly works for 2-degree functions like $P_2$ and is proved infeasible for higher-degree ones like $P_3$ \cite{singlezhou}.
-With the hybrid framework, one can make it feasible for $P_3$ and reproduce the same variance scaling as that of $P_2$ \cite{Zhenhuan2022correlation,Elben2019toolbox}, indicating the advantage again on the reduction of measurement and postprocessing costs with the hybrid framework. \begin{prop} Using the RM results, $\{\widehat{b_c}^{(i,j)},\widehat{\mb{b}}^{(i,j)}\}$, collected in Algorithm \ref{algo:tShadow} for $t=2$, one can construct an alternative unbiased estimator of $P_3$ as
+Moreover, one can adopt another postprocessing protocol \cite{Elben2019toolbox} with the same measurement data collected in Algorithm \ref{algo:tShadow}, and the estimator $\widehat{P_3}'$ is given in Proposition \ref{prop:3mEstZ}.
+This protocol with Pauli measurements mainly works for 2-degree functions and is proved infeasible for higher-degree ones \cite{singlezhou}.
+With the hybrid framework here, one can make it feasible for the 3-degree function $P_3$ and also reproduce the same variance scaling of $P_2$ in the original protocol \cite{Zhenhuan2022correlation,Elben2019toolbox}, indicating the advantage again.